 Discussion

 The lack of tools to efficiently engineer many combinations of gene variants and characterize their impact limits the use of in-depth genetic profiling to obtain a systems-level understanding of many complex traits.
 Here we illustrate a method to straightforwardly generate and profile a large population of multi-mutant individuals, permitting a DCGA.
-We demonstrated that a DCGA of ABC transporters revealed many informative complex multi-variant phenotypes, and that these could be used to computationally reconstruct a non-linear system model of the underlying genetic relationships.
+We demonstrated that a DCGA of ABC transporters revealed many informative complex multi-knockout phenotypes, and that these could be used to computationally reconstruct a non-linear system model of the underlying genetic relationships.
 Ultimately, many novel gene functions and gene-gene relationships were revealed, even within this highly-studied gene family.
 These results motivate similar DCGAs of other gene groups, and the continued use of this engineered population to study the mechanisms of ABC-transporter-mediated drug clearance of other compounds over existing single-knockout approaches.

 The proposed cross-based method enables the efficient introduction of complex combinations of mutations into a population of uniquely identifiable cells.
 This method is straightforwardly adaptable for use with other multi-gene deletions strains, such as a 16-deletion mutant in GPCR pathway-related genes53.
 In other model organisms such as C. elegans, methods to introduce targeted gene knockouts54 or loss-of-function mutations55 may enable analogous strategies.
 The cross-based approach allows mutations to be distributed between the two parents, permitting a similar strategy even if introduction of all mutations into a single individual is not possible.
-To further avoid such potential multi-variant ‘dead ends’, it is also possible to extend the cross-based strategy using a more complex series of matings between several multi-mutant parents.
+To further avoid such potential multi-knockout ‘dead ends’, it is also possible to extend the cross-based strategy using a more complex series of matings between several multi-mutant parents.

 To extend engineered population profiling beyond cross-based methods, further development of molecular tools may allow for the direct editing an isogenic population to introduce trackable multi-allele diversity.
 Such direct population engineering can allow similar studies of non-mating model systems, such as human cell lines.
 The ability to work with cell lines would enable, for example, an analogous DCGA of human ABC transporters, and a much better understanding of the sensitivity and compensatory activation relationships mediating chemotherapeutic compound resistance37.
 As direct population engineering presents more challenges than the engineering of one or a few parental strains, this is therefore an area of future development27,29.